🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“„ Ease of Business Registration + 3.5 -- 10 Business registration is possible locally, but the lack of international recognition makes it nearly impossible to operate globally or access standard international banking services.
+πŸ“„ Ease of Business Registration + 3.8 -- 10 Business registration is straightforward in the TRNC, but the lack of international recognition and limited access to EU markets lowers the score.

 🌍 DIGITAL NOMAD COMMUNITY